ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 # Example

 Consider a client that is establishing a new QUIC connection through the proxy.
+In this example, the client prefers the "scramble" transform, but also offers "null".
 It has selected a Client Connection ID of 0x31323334.
 In order to inform a proxy of the new QUIC Client Connection ID, the client also sends a REGISTER_CLIENT_CID capsule.